My Ear Feels Full or Makes Noises: Popping, Crackling, Fluid-Sensation

 Before going into an explanation of why there are occasions when the ear doesn't feel right (ear fullness, clogged ears, fluid sensation) or makes unusual noises (ear crackling/popping), one must understand the anatomy of how the ear works when things are normal.
 If your ears hurt, click here.
 If your complaints are more "irregular clicking noise" in the ear, go here.

-To the above right is a diagram of a normal ear with structures labelled (Wikipedia).
+To the above right is a diagram of a normal ear with structures labelled (image by Chittka and Brockman from Wikipedia).
 The middle ear space (colored in with red) is an air-filled region of the ear that is cut-off from the outside world except for one 1.5 inch long passageway called the eustachian tube which opens into the back of the nose (shown 1 minute into this video).
 If the eustachian tube doesn't open normally, the middle ear space becomes isolated.

 When the eustachian tube functions normally, every single time you swallow, yawn, blow your nose, etc, your ear "pops".
 This popping is when the eustachian tube opens transiently allowing air to pass from the middle ear to the back of the nose which is open to the environment.
 Read more about how exactly this happens here.
 Watch a video of how this all works.